Entrance Exam Requirement

 Where can I get more information about the GMAT or GRE?

-Both sites include review materials, practice tests, and how and where you can take the tests.
+Both sites include review materials, practice tests, and information about how and where you can take the tests.

 How do I prepare?